Ilario Zannino: Racketeering conviction

 In 1981, FBI agents acquired details on the interiors of two Mafia controlled apartments in the North End.
 With court approval, agents picked the locks early in the morning and planted covert listening devices that produced over 800 hours of recordings.
 Between January and May 1981, the FBI secretly recorded 850 hours of conversations after planting bugs at Zannino's headquarters on North Margin Street and at Jerry Angiulo's "Dog House" on Prince Street.
 Zannino and Angiulo were taped discussing six murders with their associates.
 During one conversation, Zannino recounted his and Joseph Russo's roles in the Joseph Barboza killing of 1976.
 In another discussion, he and Angiulo recalled the murder of another underworld figure, Walter Bennett, by Frank Salemme.
-Zannino later claimed in court after being convicted that he was drunk on red wine at the time he was taped claiming: "I want to kill Harvey Cohen very shortly".
+Zannino later claimed in court after being convicted that he was drunk on red wine at the time he was taped, stating in the recording: "I want to kill Harvey Cohen very shortly".

 The Patriarca family was on the verge of a gang war with the Winter Hill Gang at the time of the recordings as the Irish American gang, which was headquartered out of a Somerville garage, owed the Mafia between $190,000 and $245,000.
 Zannino became angry at associates of the imprisoned Winter Hill Gang leader Howard Winter and asked Jerry Angiulo: "Why don't we go in that ... garage, right now?
 With ... machine guns.
 We'll kill every ... one of these Irishmen."
 Angiulo did not agree that such an action was merited, however.
 Zannino was also heard explaining how dangerous it is to kill just one member of the Winter Hill Gang: "If you're clipping people, I always say, make sure you clip the people around him first.
 Get them together, 'cause everybody's got a friend.
 He could be the dirtiest motherfucker in the world, but someone that likes this guy, that's the guy that sneaks you."
 He and Patriarca family soldier John Cincotti were complaining to each other about the problems that they were having with the Winter Hill Gang.
 Cincotti said: "They don't have the scruples that we have."
 Zannino agreed: "You know how I knew they weren't Italiano?
 When they bombed the fucking house.
 We don't do that."